 Make Faire NoVa, formerly NoVa Mini Maker Faire, is in its fourth year.
 We present makers from the DC metro region, including schools and students.
 The Faire inspires, informs, connects, and entertains thousands of attendees in a family-friendly environment that showcases invention, creativity and resourcefulness and celebrates the Maker movement.
 It’s a place where Makers – inventors, technologists, crafters, artists, scientists, and everyone in between – show what they are making and share what they are learning.

 Maker Faire is open to the public from 11 am to 5 pm.
 Educator Meetup participants must register in advance and have a Faire ticket.
-The link to purchase tickets is provided in the registration confirmation, click on Register button below.

 If you can’t attend this event but are interested in future meetups, please register so we can add you to our mailing list.